-The UX Engineer program prepares students to research, plan, design, & build digital experiences in an agile business setting.
+The UX Engineering program prepares students to research, plan, design, & build digital experiences in an agile business setting.

 The emphasis is on developing proficiency in user experience engineering and front-end development, while providing a basic introduction to research, visual design, copywriting, project management, and software engineering.